-- The fund generally invests in Japanese large and mid cap stocks which are contained in the MSCI Japan index.
-The relative weightings of the companies correspond to their weightings in the index. - The fund invests in shares and currency hedges according to the respective composition of the index.
-The investment objective is to replicate the price and yield performance of the MSCI Japan 100% hedged to GBP. - The fund is passively managed. - The product described herein aligns to Article 6 of Regulation (EU) 2019/2088.
+- The fund generally invests in Japanese large and mid cap stocks which are contained in the MSCI Japan index. - The relative weightings of the companies correspond to their weightings in the index. - The fund invests in shares and currency hedges according to the respective composition of the index. - The fund is passively managed.